juanchopanza/minimathlibs/README.md

 A collection of small mathematical tools for everyday problem solving.

+Two main aspects:

+* 3D geometry: points and transformations.
-Two main aspects: 3D geometry and small, statically sized matrices.
+* small, statically sized matrices.

 Based on concepts used in code developed during my time at CERN.